 With a statement like ““Clean coal isn’t really clean; in fact, so-called clean coal plants have yet to prove effective,” the repeated phrase “clean coal” underlines an impression of, well, coal being clean, whereas all coal is actually a major cause of damaging pollution in the world when burned.

 Similarly, you might say “Our product didn’t cause a safety problem,” which reinforces the accusation of a safety problem in people’s minds.
 You should say something like “Our product fully complies with strict regulatory requirements, but we will look into this claim nevertheless.”

-You can read more of Lakoff’s viewpoint in his recent post.
+You can read more of Lakoff’s viewpoint in one of his posts.

 Bottom image: President Richard Nixon, 17 November 1973, on YouTube.

 By Silvia Arto, Vice President of the Global Alliance for Public Relations and Communication Management, Chair of the European Regional